Sheboygan County Revolving Loan Fund

 Economic development activities assisted with funds made available through the Sheboygan County's Industrial Development and Revolving Loan Agency are intended to meet the following objectives:

-- To perpetuate a positive and proactive business climate which encourages the retention and expansion of existing businesses and helps to attract desirable new businesses.
+- To perpetuate a positive and proactive business climate that encourages the retention and expansion of existing businesses and helps to attract desirable new businesses.

 - To implement Sheboygan County's Comprehensive Plan goals and objectives.